Diamond in the Rough

 Wildflower Hike at Diamond Valley Lake in Hemet

-With March Madness under way, wildflower worship is also in full bloom.
+March Madness may be over, but the wildflower rush has just begun!
 This spring, in the Southern California regional bracket, Hemet’s Diamond Valley Lake is our surprise pick for the Fab Flowers Finals.
-A 2-mile round-trip hike in botanical bliss begins on the fire road to the right of the boat ramp.
+Take a 2-mile (round-trip) hike in botanical bliss, beginning on the fire road to the right of the boat ramp.
 Enjoy views of the largest reservoir in Southern California (260 billion gallons!) as spectacular blossoms dominate the hills right after the first turn.

 The wildflower loop begins in 0.75 mile, but meander along many of the spur trails on the way for close-ups of the blossom bonanza.
 You’ll first be drawn to wide, dense orange patches of California poppies, alongside purple arroyo lupines and Canterbury bells.
 The true treats of the trek are the underappreciated blooms, like pale lavender bunches of caterpillar phacelia and seas of bright yellow California goldfields and brittlebush.